 The struggle.
 It is real, my friends.

-Which is why, recently, in the throes of another rainy March afternoon, I was so thrilled to come across Andrea Bemis’s new cookbook, “Dishing Up the Dirt“.
+Which is why I was so thrilled to come across Andrea Bemis’s new cookbook, “Dishing Up the Dirt“.
 Andrea is a farmer here in Oregon, as well as an amazing cook (and blogger), so she knows just what the rest of us are going through.
 The recipes are original, creative and they all sound delicious!

 I’ve bought a lot of “farm to table” cookbooks over the years, and other cookbooks written by other farmers, but for the most part I’ve been disappointed with all of them.